2025–26 Women's National Cricket League season

-The 2025–26 Women's National Cricket League season is the 30th season of the Women's National Cricket League, the women's domestic limited overs cricket competition in Australia.
-The tournament is running from 24 September 2025 to 21 March 2026.
-Seven teams are competing in a double round-robin tournament.
+The 2025–26 Women's National Cricket League season was the 30th season of the Women's National Cricket League, the women's domestic limited overs cricket competition in Australia.
+The tournament ran from 24 September 2025 to 21 March 2026.
+Seven teams competed in a double round-robin tournament.

+Queensland won their 2nd title by defeating New South Wales in the rain-hit final by 7 runs.